fboulnois/stable-diffusion-docker/README.md

 On systems without enough GPU VRAM, you can try mixing and matching options:

+* Give Docker Desktop more resources by increasing the CPU, memory, and swap in the Settings -> Resources section if the container is terminated
 * Make images smaller than 512x512 using `--height` and `--width` to decrease memory use and increase image creation speed
 * Use `--half` to decrease memory use but slightly decrease image quality